timcockrell-usa/cATO-app/DEPLOYMENT_GUIDE.md

   --parameters adminGroupObjectId=$ADMIN_GROUP_ID
 ```

+> **Important VNet Information**: This deployment **does NOT create or modify your existing VNet**.
+The Bicep template creates application resources with public endpoints by default.
+Your existing `ampe-eus-dev-vnet` (10.8.11.0/24) will remain completely untouched.
+For production, you can later add private endpoints to connect these resources to your existing VNet.

 > **Note**: This deployment will create new resources (Static Web App, Cosmos DB, Key Vault, etc.) in your existing resource group.
-It won't modify your existing VNet but will be ready for private endpoint integration if needed later.
+For test environments, you can easily remove all these resources using the provided cleanup script without affecting your existing infrastructure.

 ### What is the Admin Group?